Breaking User-Centric Agency: A Tri-Party Framework for Agent-Based Recommendation: Method

 where $\mathcal{Y}_{<k} = \{i_1^*, \dots, i_{k-1}^*\}$ denotes the prefix list containing the previously selected top-$k-1$ items.

 This sequential construction explicitly accounts for position-aware utility modulation and enables efficient approximation of the underlying listwise optimization objective.
-This greedy sequential construction thus serves as the concrete policy implementation of the platform agent, mapping observed states to ranking actions under the defined utility objective.
+This greedy sequential construction thus serves as the concrete policy implementation of the platform re-ranking module, mapping observed states to ranking actions under the defined utility objective.

 Although greedy construction is not globally optimal, it is widely adopted in practical re-ranking systems due to its efficiency and strong empirical performance.
+Notably, this re-ranking step involves only closed-form arithmetic operations over the candidate set, making it computationally negligible.